gustavom2998/learning_rust/rust_book/3_programming_concepts/2_data_types.md

 #### Integer Overflows

-A variable of type `u8` can stored values between 0 and 255.
-If we try to set the variable as 256, which is above it's value, it will overflow.
+A variable of type `u8` can store values between 0 and 255.
+If we try to set the variable as 256, which is above its value, it will overflow.
 This can result in one of two results:
 1. debug mode: The program panics at runtime.
 2. release mode: Program omits runtime checks.